linkml/schema-automator/docs/introduction.rst

 Generalizers allow you to *bootstrap* a schema by generalizing from existing data files

--  TSVs and spreadsheets
+* TSVs and spreadsheets
--  SQLite databases
+* SQLite databases
--  RDF instance graphs
+* RDF instance graphs

-Importing from alternative modeling framework
+Importing from alternative modeling frameworks
 ---------------------------------

 See :ref:`importers`

-- OWL (but this only works for schema-style OWL)
+* OWL (but this only works for schema-style OWL)
-- JSON-Schema
+* JSON-Schema

 In future other frameworks will be supported